Johann Nathanael Lieberkühn

 Besides his physiological work, Lieberkühn was most known for his preparation of medical specimens—these were still presented up to the nineteenth century, especially in Moscow, as masterpieces.
 His specimens were prepared primarily with injections of wax-containing fluids into body cavities, creating relatively durable shapes.
 The Crypts of Lieberkühn (intestinal glands) are named for him; he first described these in detail in De fabrica et actione vollorum intestinorum tenuium hominis, in 1745.
-Beyond this, Lieberkühn produced optical instruments, further developing the light microscope, which he had seen for the first time in Amsterdam.
+Beyond this, Lieberkühn produced optical instruments such as compass microscopes with Lieberkühn reflector, further developing the light microscope, which he had seen for the first time in Amsterdam.
 His custom microscopes for studying blood vessels were called "Wundergläser", ‘wonder-glasses’ by his contemporaries.

 In 1755, Lieberkühn was elected a foreign member of the Royal Swedish Academy of Sciences.